figment/hkxcmd/README.txt

     converting to FBX format instead but that is much more work but would presumably have broader support.

+  - There is no handling for visbility or camera tracks which seem to be used

 Change Log:
   1.3
    * Change ExportKF to add "start" and "end" note tracks on root node for later export